rdghosal/SpyceGen.py/README.md

 5. Files other than those described above may be critical to the ultimate simulation outputs, though their existence and location within the directory are not relevant to the function of SpyceGen.

 ### 2. TEMPLATE (-t/--template)
 All produced scripts are based on a template file, the contents of which are edited by SpyceGen to reflect parameters extracted from other files in the directory.
+The template should be a text file.

 ## IV.
 Outputs
 ### HSPICE script files